NW Clinic for Voice & Swallowing

 Training and Education

-COMING IN 2015: THE LANGMORE ADVANCED FEES COURSE
+THE SUSAN LANGMORE ADVANCED FEES COURSE - May 30, 2015

 The workshop is taught by Andrew Palmer, MS, CCC-SLP, a speech pathologist and Assistant Professor in the Otolaryngology Department at Oregon Health and Science University in conjunction with other OHSU faculty.
 Class size is limited in order to maximize learner outcomes and to ensure adequate hands-on endoscopy training.
 Training occurs using the equipment at the OHSU's Otolaryngology Dept. Handouts covering the course content are provided for all attendees and a certificate of completion is provided.
 ASHA CEUs are available.
-Please email Andrew Palmer for more information.
+Please email Andrew Palmer for more information about upcoming courses or to be put on the advance notice list for next year's course.

 Clinical Fellowship (CF) in Speech Language Pathology 2015-16